Here Lies Love (musical)

 Here Lies Love is a musical with music by David Byrne and Fatboy Slim, and lyrics by Byrne.

 The biographical musical is based on Byrne's and Slim's concept music album based, in turn, on Byrne's research on the life of former Philippine first lady Imelda Marcos.
 The musical's score is described as "disco-pop."

 Productions

 Early productions

 Prior to the release of the initial concept album, Byrne presented the music as a song cycle at the Festival of the Arts in Australia in 2006, and in concert at Carnegie Hall in 2007.

 Here Lies Love was first publicly presented as a musical at the Massachusetts Museum of Contemporary Art's Hunter Center for Performing Arts from June 21–24, 2012, in a co-production between MASS MoCA, the Williamstown Theatre Festival, and The Public Theater, in advance of the musical's run at the Public the following year.
 The workshop production was directed by Alex Timbers and featured much of the same creative team that would remain with the show, including David Korins as set designer and Annie-B Parson as choreographer.
-The cast included Maria-Christina Oliveras, Josh Dela Cruz, Jose Llana, Ruthie Ann Miles, Conrad Ricamora, and Zach Villa.
+The cast included Maria-Christina Oliveras, Josh Dela Cruz, Carol Angeli, Jose Llana, Ruthie Ann Miles, Conrad Ricamora, and Zach Villa.